HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ### Installing DXClient using the container image in the Harbor repository

-The DXClient container package is preferred for **CI/CD automation** scenarios.
-More details can be found in the [HCL-TECH-SOFTWARE GitHub repository](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts){target="_blank"}.
+The DXClient container package is preferred for CI/CD automation scenarios.
+Refer to the [HCL-TECH-SOFTWARE GitHub repository](https://github.com/HCL-TECH-SOFTWARE/dxclient-scripts){target="_blank"} for more information.

 1. Pull the Docker image from [HCL DX Open Harbor](https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab){target="_blank"} using the following command: